2018 TCU Horned Frogs football team

 The 2018 TCU Horned Frogs football team represented Texas Christian University in the 2018 NCAA Division I FBS football season.
 The 123rd TCU football team played as a member of the Big 12 Conference and played their home games at Amon G. Carter Stadium, on the TCU campus in Fort Worth, Texas.
 They were led by 18th-year head coach Gary Patterson.
 They finished the season 7–6, 4–5 in Big 12 play to finish in a tie for fifth place.
 They were invited to the Cheez-It Bowl where they defeated California.

-Previous season

-The Horned Frogs finished the 2017 season with a No. 9 national ranking and an 11–3 record.
-The Frogs dropped both a regular season game in Norman and the Big 12 Championship Game to Big 12 champion Oklahoma.
-TCU defeated Stanford in the Alamo Bowl.